MotorCityLinux/MotorCityLinux.github.io/README.md

 MotorCityLinux.github.io
 ========================

 Hello!
 This is the GitHub page for MotorCityLinux.
 If you are interested in contributing just let me know.
-If you are looking for a download you want to go back here.
+If you are looking for a download you want to go [over here](https://www.dropbox.com/sh/wbr3d5ovwvyqvtt/Dg9hxgpWsK).

 # How Does this work? #